Carla Fendi, philanthropist and fashion force, dies at 79

-MILAN (AP) — Carla Fendi, one of the five sisters who transformed the family leather goods business into a global luxury fashion house long known for its furs, has died following a long illness.
-She was 79
+MILAN (AP) — Carla Fendi, one of five sisters who transformed the family leather goods business into a luxury fashion house that was one of Italy’s first to win global renown, has died in Rome following a long illness.
+She was 79.

-The Rome-based fashion house confirmed Fendi’s death Monday, expressing pain for the loss and gratitude for her continued contributions.
+Fendi died Monday and the Rome-based fashion house confirmed her death in a statement Tuesday, expressing pain for the loss and gratitude for her continued contributions.

-The sisters opened the first Fendi store in Rome’s historic center in 1964, and a year later hired a young designer named Karl Lagerfeld who helped catapult the Italian brand into global fame, with a focus on designing luxury furs.
+“She was for all of us a source of inspiration and an example of dedication, culture of work and sensitivity to beauty,” the company said.

-Each sister had her role, and Carla Fendi, as Fendi president, was the family business’ public face until they sold to the French luxury group LVMH in 1999.
-She was honorary president until her death.
+Carla’s parents, Edoardo and Adele Fendi, founded the company in 1925 with a store fronting the workshop in via del Plebiscito in Rome’s historic center, but it was with the next generation that surged it to prominence as ready-to-wear took off in Italy.

 Most Read Stories